-Following the estimation procedure outlined in Section 4.2, we first estimate binary models to obtain the fitted probabilities for providing some care to at least one parent or parent-in-law, for serving as the main caregiver to one of them, and for the use of formal care services.18 We use the health status of the respondent's parents and parents-in-law, the number of the respondent's brothers and brothers-in-law, a variable that indicates whether or not the respondent and/or his/her spouse is the eldest child, a variable that indicates whether or not both parents and/or both parents-in-law of the respondent are alive, and the availability of institutional care as instruments.
+Following the estimation procedure outlined in Section 4.2, we first estimate binary models to obtain the fitted probabilities for providing some care to at least one parent or parent-in-law, for serving as the main caregiver to one of them, and for the use of formal care services.20 We use the health status of the respondent's parents and parents-in-law, the number of the respondent's brothers and brothers-in-law, a variable that indicates whether or not the respondent and/or his/her spouse is the eldest child, a variable that indicates whether or not both parents and/or both parents-in-law of the respondent are alive, and the availability of institutional care as instruments.
 As shown in Table A1, a different combination of these instruments is employed for each probit model to ensure that all the instruments used in the estimation are significantly correlated with the endogenous variables.

-18 Selected regression results of the IV models as well as the specification test results are shown in the Appendix.
+20 Selected regression results of the IV models as well as the specification test results are shown in the Appendix.
 The full results are available from the author upon request.

 As far as the estimated coefficients of the instruments are concerned, they all have the expected signs.
 The results show that having at least one parent or parent-in-law in need of care is positively associated with the probability of providing at least some parental care, of serving as the main caregiver, and of using formal care services for both the full and female samples.
 We also find that the number of the respondent's brothers and brothers-in-law is negatively associated with the probability of providing at least some parental care for the full sample and of serving as the main caregiver for both samples, while the fact that the respondent and/or his/her spouse is the eldest child increases their probability of providing parental care in the case of the female sample.
-Moreover, having both parents alive and/or both parents-in-law alive is negatively associated with the probability of serving as the main caregiver, and of using formal care services for both the full and female sample.
 Moreover, having both parents alive and/or both parents-in-law alive is negatively associated with the probability of providing at least some parental care, of serving as the main caregiver, and of using formal care services for both the full and female samples, as expected.
 Finally, the greater availability of institutional care is positively associated with the probability of using formal care services.
 The coefficients on these identifying instruments are jointly significant at the 1% level in all cases.